-One of the directions we are working on is an attraction of 3rd party developers to come up with their unique addons developed for WPBakery Page Builder only to sell them on CodeCanyon.
-Do you see it as a good direction in order to wider borders and capabilities of this plugin?
+One of the directions we are working on is attracting 3rd party developers to come up with their unique addons developed for WPBakery Page Builder only to sell them on CodeCanyon.
+Do you see it as a good direction in order to widen the borders and capabilities of this plugin?
 Any plugins you would love to see?

 I think this is a great idea.
 Like I’ve mentioned previously I developed my own Extension plugin which I use in my themes, but it has been created with only my themes in mind so I don’t see myself ever selling it.

 Another great thing about having 3rd party developers come up with unique add-ons is that people will be creating different things.
-It will be great to see more niche add-ons come about such as hotel add-ons, non-profit add-ons, crowd funding add-ons, event add-ons…etc. The development niche add-on plugins for the WPBakery Page Builder is something is something I think people should/will start doing in the near future.
+It will be great to see more niche add-ons come about such as hotel add-ons, non-profit add-ons, crowdfunding add-ons, event add-ons…etc. The development of niche add-on plugins for the WPBakery Page Builder is something I think people should/will start doing in the near future.